 A last-minute wedding can be a breath of fresh air.
-No time to over think decisions that can be made very quickly.
+With only 8 weeks to go, there’s no time to over think decisions that can be made very quickly.

 The main things you need to know at this time is where, when, who and …who??
 Sit down with your better half and agree on the type of wedding you want, along with your ideal budget.
 You both need to be on the same page, so planning can run smoothly.

 Couples generally have an idea of their wedding location, you just need to select a venue that suits your wedding size and character.

 It’s always worth having an open mind regarding what day of the week you want to get married.
 Weekend weddings are usually booked way in advance.
 Mid-week weddings generally have more availability and can be more cost-effective

 Just call/email your preferred venue with a list of dates in mind and get that beauty booked.